Students who receive an initial room assignment from Residence Life and want to request a change must email firstname.lastname@example.org.

 Residents who are approved for reassignment are given room change options.
 If they choose to move into a vacant space in a room, then Residence Life will try to notify the current occupants before issuing a key, but that is not always possible.

 To avoid having a new roommate randomly assigned, students assigned to rooms with open beds may voluntarily consolidate with another resident who has an open bed.
-Students can contact their Area Coordinator to discuss this if they are interested in voluntarily consolidating.
+Students can contact their Assistant Director to discuss this if they are interested in voluntarily consolidating.

 Room Changes and Single-Occupancy Rooms There are a limited number of single-occupancy rooms on campus.
 Some singles are also reserved for medical and emergency situations.